JuliaLang/www.julialang.org/manual/variables-and-scoping/index.md

 The first example is illegal because you cannot declare the same variable as local in the same scope twice.
 The second example is legal since the `let` introduces a new scope block, so the inner local `x` is a different variable than the outer local `x`.

+## Constants

+A common use of variables is giving names to specific, unchanging values.
+Such variables are only assigned once.
+This intent can be conveyed to the compiler using the `const` keyword:

+    const e  = 2.71828182845904523536
+    const pi = 3.14159265358979323846

+The `const` declaration is allowed on both global and local variables, but is especially useful for globals.
+It is difficult for the compiler to optimize code involving global variables, since their values (or even their types) might change at almost any time.
+If a global variable will not change, adding a `const` declaration solves this performance problem.

+Local constants are quite different.
+The compiler is able to determine automatically when a local variable is constant, so local constant declarations are not necessary for performance purposes.

+Special top-level assignments, such as those performed by the `function` and `type` keywords, are constant by default.

+Note that `const` only affects the variable binding; the variable may be bound to a mutable object (such as an array), and that object may still be modified.